xdmushui/partner-center-sdk/develop/create-a-cart.md

 ---
 title: Create a cart
-description: How to add an order for a customer in a cart. ms.date: 09/17/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to use Partner Center APIs to add an order for a customer in a cart.
+Topic includes information on creating a cart and any prerequisites. ms.date: 09/17/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk